 PROJECT TOTAL ESTIMATED COST

 LEMARCHANT STREET - WATER & SEWER UPGRADE \$85,677.73

 NEW SEWER PUMPING STATION - RIVERHEAD \$41,848.73

 GAS TAX PROJECT TOTAL ESTIMATED COST

-LOCAL ROAD IMPROVEMENTS TO BE DETERMINED
+LOCAL STREET IMPROVEMENTS TO BE DETERMINED

-Council's ability to undertake major public works during the Planning Period will depend largely on its financial management program.
+Council's ability to undertake major public works during the 10-year planning period will depend largely on its financial management program.
 Overall, the objective will be to minimize the increase in municipal debt load and to economize on project costs where possible.